 What is Freezing Point Depression?

-“Freezing point depression refers to the lowering of the freezing point of solvents upon the addition of solutes”.
 It is a colligative property of solutions that is generally proportional to the molality of the added solute.
 The depression in the freezing point of a solution can be described by the following formula.

 ΔTf = i*Kf*m